-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Renewable energy facility As determined by Council.
-As determined by Council.
+Definition Renewable energy Minimum number of Car parking spaces As determined by Council.
+Minimum Service Vehicle Space Provision As determined facility 7.6 determined by dearion. by Council.
 Research and technology industry One space per 90m 2 GFA or part thereof.
-One HRV space if the site has an area greater than 1,000m 2 , otherwise One SRV space.
+One HRV space if the site has an area greater than 1,000m2, otherwise One SRV space.
 Residential care facility One space per 4 hostel unit beds.
 Visitor parking at 30% of resident parking requirements.
 One SRV space; and One space for an emergency vehicle.
 Resort complex As determined by Council.
 As determined by Council.
-Retirement facility One covered space per unit and 0.5 One SRV spaces for visitors parking.
-One space an emerge vehicle.
+Retirement facility One covered space per unit and 0.5 spaces for visitors parking.
+One SRV space; and One space for an emergency vehicle.
 Roadside stall One space per stall.
 Nil.
 Rooming accommodation Inside the Centre zone: One space per 15 beds.
 Outside the Centre zone: One space per 8 beds.
 One SRV space.
 One space for a 20 seater bus.
 Rural industry One space per 90m 2 GFA or part thereof.
 One AV space.
-Rural workers' accommodation If accepted development subject to requirements: NilIf Assessable development: As determined by Council.
-Ifaccepteddevelopmentsubjecttorequirements:NilIfAssessabledevelopment: As determine by Council.
+Rural workers' accommodation If accepted development subject to requirements: Nil If Assessable development: If accepted development subject to requirements: As determined by Council.
+If Assessable development: As determined by Council.
 Sales office One space per 25m 2 GFA or part thereof.
 Nil.

-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Service industry Accepted where in an existing building within the Centre zone.One HRV space if the site is greater than 2,000m2, otherwise One SRV space.Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above Service station Minimum of four spaces plus car parking at rates applicable to ancillary use/s.
+Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Service industry Accepted where in an existing building within the Centre zone.
+Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
+Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
+One HRV space if the site is greater than 2,000m2, otherwise One SRV space.
+Service station Minimum of four spaces plus car parking at rates applicable to ancillary use/s.
 One AV space.
-Shop Accepted where in an existing building within the Centre zone: Inside the Centre zone: One space per 50m 2 or part thereof of GFA up to 400m 2 GFA, and one space per 10m 2 or part thereof of GFA above 400m 2 .
-Outside the Centre zone: One space per 25m 2 or part thereof of GFA up to 400m 2 GFA, and one space per 15m 2 or part thereof of GFA above 400m 2 .
-One HRV space if the site is greater than 2,000m 2 , otherwise One SRV space.
-Shopping centre Inside the Centre zone: One space per 50m 2 or part thereof of GFA up to 400m 2 GFA and one space per 25m 2 or part thereof of GFA above 400m 2 .
-Outside the Centre zone: One space per 25m 2 or part thereof of GFA up to 400m 2 GFA and one space per 15m 2 or part thereof of GFA above 400m 2 .
-One AV space per 1,000m 2 ; and One SRV space per 500m 2 ; or One SRV space per every 2 specialty uses, whichever the greater.
+Shop Accepted where in an existing building within the Centre zone.
+Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
+Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
+One HRV space if the site is greater than 2,000m2, otherwise One SRV space.
+Shopping centre Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA and one space per 25m2 or part thereof of GFA above 400m2.
+Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA and one space per 15m2 or part thereof of GFA above 400m2.
+One AV space per 1,000m2; and One SRV space per 500m2; or One SRV space per every 2 specialty uses, whichever the greater.
 Short-term accommodation One space per unit.
 One HRV space if involves the serving of food or beverage; otherwise One SRV space.